deeppavlov/chatsky/docs/source/user_guides/slot_extraction.rst

     profile_slot = slots.GroupSlot(name="profile", children=[name_slot, email_slot])

 When all slots have been defined, you can refer to them in your script.
-Slots can be extracted at the `PRE_TRANSITIONS_PROCESSING` stage, the appropriate function being provided by the `processing` submodule.
+Slots can be extracted at the `PRE_TRANSITIONS_PROCESSING` stage using the `extract <../apiref/dff.script.slots.processing.html#dff.script.slots.processing.extract>`_ function from the ``processing`` submodule, which looks up a slot by name and uses associated method to extract values.
 The only argument is the list of names of the slots that you want to extract from user utterances.